Lodges and Glamping

 On my first visit to Yellowstone National Park, I made every newbie mistake.

-• Didn’t make lodging or camping reservations.
+• Didn’t make lodging or camping reservations in advance.

 • I camped in the same campground and didn’t move around the park.